FlogFr/aRkadeFR.github.io/py_global_non_local_variables.md

+---
-Title: What are the globals variables and how to use them ?
+title: What are the globals variables and how to use them ?
-Date: 2014-03-22
+date: 2014-03-22
-Category: programming
+category: programming
-Tags: global variables, nonlocal, global, aRkadeFR, programming, python3, python
+tags: global variables, nonlocal, global, aRkadeFR, programming, python3, python
-Slug: py-global-non-local-variables
+slug: py-global-non-local-variables
-Author: aRkadeFR
+author: aRkadeFR
-Summary: global variable can be very handy, but there's couple of gotcha before using them
+summary: global variable can be very handy, but there's couple of gotcha before using them
+---

 A good reminder before starting the article is to read the document of the [global statement](http://docs.python.org/3/reference/simple_stmts.html#the-global-statement),